-One end of the long hose has a wire mesh strainer inside the coupling.
-Attach this end to the "Y" connector.
+Attach one of the 5 ft (1.5 m) inlet hose ends to the "Y" connector.
 Attach washer cold inlet hose to other side of "Y" connector.
 Screw on coupling by hand until it is seated on connector.
 Using pliers, tighten the couplings an additional two-thirds turn.